 The Best Gluten Free Banana Pudding

-- 1/4 cup powdered sugar
+- ½ cup (100g) granulated sugar

 - 1 tsp vanilla extract

-- 2 cups cold milk
+- 2 cups (480ml) cold whole milk (a dairy-free milk could be substituted)

-- 4-6 large bananas, sliced
+- 6-8 large just ripe bananas, sliced

-- In same bowl used for whipping cream, using same whisk attachment, whip cream cheese until smooth.
-Slowly add sweetened condensed milk and continue to whip until smooth and combined.
+- In the same bowl used for whipping cream (or another large bowl), beat cream cheese until smooth.
+Add sweetened condensed milk and combine well.

 Adapted from Paula Deen’s Not Yo’ Mama’s Banana Pudding recipe.